-On behalf of Community College of Philadelphia's Department of Public Safety, I thank you for taking the time to read the 2023 Annual Security Report.
+On behalf of Community College of Philadelphia's Department of Public Safety, I extend my sincere gratitude to you for dedicating your time to read the 2024 Annual Security Report.
+Your commitment to staying informed about our security measures is greatly appreciated.

 I encourage you to read this report in its entirety.
 In this report, Community College of Philadelphia may be abbreviated as "CCP" or "the College" and the Philadelphia Police Department as "PPD."
-This Annual Security Report has been produced in accordance with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act) and provides information you can use to keep you and your property safe.
+The PPD plays a crucial role in maintaining the safety of our campus.
+This Annual Security Report has been produced in accordance with the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act") and provides information you can use to keep you and your property safe.

-All campus crime statistics required under the Clery Act are provided, including the number of persons referred for campus disciplinary action for certain offenses.
+All campus crime statistics required under the Clery Act are provided, including the number of persons referred for campus disciplinary action for certain offenses such as theft, assault, and drug-related incidents.
 In addition, this report includes statistical and crime rate information required under the Pennsylvania Uniform Crime Reporting Act.
 Information about campus crime prevention and safety awareness programs is also provided.

-Maintaining a safe and secure campus is a community effort.
-I encourage you to become familiar with this guide.
-Read it and learn how you can be more aware of your surroundings, prevent crime and report suspicious incidents to the police.
-When on campus, please help us maintain a safe environment for the entire campus community: report criminal activity immediately, exercise crime prevention techniques, remain vigilant with your personal safety and please use our Security Escort Program.
+Maintaining a safe and secure campus is not just our responsibility, but a shared effort.
+Your role in this is crucial.
+I encourage you to become familiar with this guide, read it, and learn how you can be more aware of your surroundings, prevent crime, and report suspicious incidents to the police.
+When on campus, your vigilance and prompt reporting of criminal activity are vital in helping us maintain a safe environment for the entire campus community.
+Please exercise crime prevention techniques, remain vigilant with your personal safety, and consider using our Security Escort Program.